all-in-one-of/snippets/VEX fn pointCloud.md

 # Point Clouds

 Point Clouds architecture in VEX is based on data structure called kd-trees.
 They are created in memory from Houdini geometry and kept in cache for a period of VEX execution.
 Handle is like a reference of this structure inside a single VEX instance .
 If you create two point clouds, they will probably have handles 0 and 1 pc functions require that handle to find the point cloud to both read and write in to the separate memory.
 It's basically an integer which lets you tell to other pc* functions which point cloud you're interested in (among many possibly created)

-when you do a pcopen() in vex, the points are ordered from closest to farthest. also, if you simply restrict your pcopen() to a single point, it will be the one that's closest to your search point.
+`pcopen()` - the points are ordered from closest to farthest. also, if you simply restrict your pcopen() to a single point, it will be the one that's closest to your search point.

 `int handle = pcopen("test.pc", "P", P, "N", N, 1e6, 100, "ndot", 0.8);` // This will only return points where dot(N, Npoint) > 0.8 Returns a handle to a point cloud file.
 `pcfilter()` Filters points found by pcopen using a simple reconstruction filter.